Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 Larson began the 2023 season with an 18th place finish at the 2023 Daytona 500.
 On March 15, the No. 5 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, Daniels was suspended for four races and fined USD100,000.
 On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Daniels' suspension but restoring the owner, driver, and playoff points.
 Larson scored wins at Richmond and Martinsville.
 In addition, he won his third career All-Star Race.
 During the playoffs, Larson scored a win at Darlington, securing him to the Round of 12 and giving Hendrick Motorsports' engine department its overall 500th win.
 Larson then won at Las Vegas to make the Championship 4.
 Following the season finale at Phoenix, Larson finished the 2023 season second in the points standings.

 Larson started the 2024 season with an 11th place finish at the 2024 Daytona 500.
 He scored his first win of the season at Las Vegas two weeks later.
 At Kansas, Larson beat Chris Buescher by 0.001 seconds - the closest finish in NASCAR Cup Series history.
 On May 26, Larson attempted to do "The Double" at the 2024 Indianapolis 500 and the 2024 Coca-Cola 600, but due to a rain delay, he was unable to make the Charlotte race and was substituted by Justin Allgaier, who finished 13th.
 Despite missing the Charlotte race, Larson was granted a waiver to remain eligible in the playoffs.
 He continued the regular season with wins at Sonoma and Indianapolis.
 At the Bristol Night Race, Larson dominated by leading 462 of 500 laps, breaking a Hendrick Motorsports record for most laps led in a race.
 Two weeks later, he scored his sixth win of the season at the Charlotte Roval and advanced into the Round of 8.

 Larson started the 2025 season with a 20th place finish at the 2025 Daytona 500.
 Over a month later, he won at Homestead.
 Larson also won at Bristol and Kansas.
 Larson advance all the way to the championship race, where he won his second championship with a third place finish.

+On February 11, 2026, Larson signed a five-year contract extension to remain with HMS through 2031.
+Larson began the 2026 season with a 16th-place finish at the Daytona 500.
+Larson scored his first win of the season at Gateway, broke a 51-race winless streak.
+Two weeks later, Larson scored his second win of the season at Kansas.